 Welcome to my Nudist Blog!

-But what does it mean to be a nudist or a naturist?
-Is it all about sex?
+But what does it mean to be a nudist or a naturist (the terms really don’t matter)?
+Is it really about sex?
 Gawking at privates?
 Shocking strangers with your dangly bits?
 Quite the opposite, actually.
-Most nudists I know are shy.
-If I had to sum up our beliefs in five simple words, those words would be: the human body is innocent.
+To sum up our beliefs in five simple words, those words would be: the human body is innocent.
 That’s it.
-We believe that men and women have the capacity to respect one another, with or without clothing, without succumbing to animal instinct.
+We believe men and women can respect one another, with or without clothing, without succumbing to animal instinct.
 We believe there is no shame in being seen naked or in seeing others naked.
-Your penis, your vagina, your nipple, these are just parts and are no more indecent than an ear or an elbow.
-Feelings of embarrassment about your body are an illusion.
-Once we examine why we feel ashamed, we quickly realize how silly it is to feel that way.
+Your nipples, penis, vagina—whatever it is you got down there—is no more indecent than your ears and elbows.
 Baring yourself to the world isn’t harmful, and in fact, quite the opposite is true.
 We become obsessed with genitalia the more we keep it a mystery.
 Nudists see a naked body as a person, not a thing to lust after.

 The human body is innocent

 Human beings were never meant to wear clothes.
-We are born far more beautiful and can experience the world far more intimately, in nothing but our bare bodies.
-This philosophy is nothing new.
-We are all born free of shame.
-In Ancient Greece and Rome, in Celtic Europe, and throughout most native cultures, clothing was only customary, dependent more on the weather than any notion of decency.
-And for tens of thousands, if not more than a hundred thousand years, public nakedness was the norm.
-At around the time of the Ice Age, we adopted textiles to retain body heat, but what was once deemed a necessity became a global neurosis and a hatred for what we look like in just our skin.
-Conversely, we’ve come to fetishize the 1% who fit our very narrow definition of beauty.
+Our skin evolved to absorb sunlight, take in oxygen, and to sense the surrounding elements.
+We experience the world far more intimately in nothing but our bare bodies.
+But this philosophy is nothing new.
+In Ancient Greece, Rome, Celtic Europe, and among most native cultures, clothing was only customary, dependent more on the weather than notions of decency.
+For more than a hundred thousand years, public nakedness was the norm.
+At around the time of the Ice Age, we adopted textiles to retain body heat, but what was once deemed a necessity became a societal taboo.
+Conversely, we fetishize the 1% who fit our very narrow definition of beauty, using skin to sell sex and beauty products.

 no-porn-porno-sex1